 Which US Presidents Didn’t Play Golf?

 To give you an idea of how big golf has been in the US presidential office, 16 of the last 19 presidents played golf on some level.
-The last US president who didn’t play golf throughout a 41-year timespan up until now was President Jimmy Carter.
+President Jimmy Carter was the last US president who didn’t play golf throughout a 41-year timespan until now.
 He was the most recent of our non-golfing presidents.

 Jimmy Carter and Harry Truman disliked golf.
 They spent no time on the golf course during their presidencies.
 Instead, Jimmy Carter liked to spend his leisure time fly fishing for mountain trout, and Harry Truman loved to spend his leisure time with music and reading.